Julian Wachner: Biography

 Wachner moved to Montreal in 2001 to become an associate professor at McGill University's Schulich School of Music, a post he held until 2011.
 As associate professor, Wachner served as the principal conductor of Opera McGill and occasionally conducted the McGill Symphony and Contemporary Music Ensemble.
 He also founded and directed the Schulich Singers, a chamber choir that performs repertoire spanning all musical periods.
 While in Montreal, Wachner also founded and directed the Bach-Academie de Montréal (now the Montreal Bach Festival) and served as Director of Music of the Presbyterian Church of St. Andrew and St. Paul.

 In 2008, Wachner returned to the United States to direct the Washington Chorus.
 The Chorus released a CD of Christmas carols in 2010, featuring several arrangements by Wachner himself.
 Under Wachner's direction, the Chorus also performed with the Rolling Stones in the final concert of their "50 and Counting" tour in 2013.

 Wachner was appointed Director of Music and the Arts at Trinity Wall Street in 2011, placing him at the podium of both the church's choir and baroque orchestra.
 In his first season there, he established NOVUS NY, a contemporary music ensemble.
 His 2012 recording of Handel's Israel in Egypt with the Trinity Choir and Trinity Baroque Orchestra was nominated for a 2013 Grammy Award for Best Choral Performance.
+Wachner recorded five albums with the ensembles of Trinity Wall Street, primarily for the Musica Omnia label.
+From 2008 to 2017, he served as the Director of The Washington Chorus.
+In March 2018, Wachner was named Artistic Director of the Grand Rapids Bach Festival, an affiliate of the Grand Rapids Symphony, in Grand Rapids, Michigan.